 Planswell is a Canadian fin-tech company that was founded in 2016 by its current President and CEO, Eric Arnold.
 In addition to Eric, the team at Planswell bring solid financial and technical credentials to the table, with professional designations such as the CFA, CA, CPA, PFP, CFP, CIM, LLQP, and several others in the field of mathematics, economics, computer science and business.

 Early on, Planswell made its mark by differentiating themselves from the typical robo-advisor template i.e. just managing investment portfolios.
-They not only provide investing services, but also insurance and mortgages.
+They not only provide investment services, but also insurance and mortgages.
 Their investment services are offered via Planswell Portfolios, insurance is via Planswell Insurance Services, and mortgages are offered through Planswell Mortgage Services.
 All these services are integrated under the umbrella of their core service offering which is – individualized financial planning.

 Earlier this year, the company disclosed that they created over 17,000 financial plans during their first year in operation and they also received $6.8 million in seed money from investors.